faanross/faanross.github.io/content/posts/course01.md

     1. Still in `Registry Editor` let's navigate to the following:
     - `Computer` > `HKEY_LOCAL_MACHINE` > `SOFTWARE` > `Microsoft` > `Windows` > `CurrentVersion` > `WindowsUpdate` > `Auto Update`
     2. Right-click the `Auto Update` key, select `New`, and then click `DWORD (32-bit) Value`.
-    3. Name the new key **`AUOptions`** and press Enter.
+    3. Name the new key `AUOptions` and press Enter.
-    4. Double-click the new **`AUOptions`** key and change its value to **`2`**.
-Click **`OK`** - see image below.
+    4. Double-click the new `AUOptions` key and change its value to `2`.
+Click `OK` - see image below.
     5. Close Registry Editor.

 {{< figure src="/img/image016.png" title="" class="custom-figure" >}}

 9. **Leave Safe Mode**
     1. All that's left to do is get back into our regular Windows environment.
-    2. Open the Run dialog box by pressing Win+R.
+    2. Open the `Run` dialog box by pressing Win+R.
     3. Write `msconfig` and hit enter.
     4. Select `Boot` tab.
     5. Deselect `Safe boot`, hit `Apply`, hit `OK`.
     6. Hit `Restart`.

 And that, I can promise you, is by far the most boring part of this entire course.
-But I did it on purpose - this is very important if you are going to start simulating attacks and threat hunting on your own system.
-And the cool thing is now that we've done it we'll also learn how to create templates + clones in bit, meaning hence forth when you want a victim Windows 10 VM you can simply clone this one with a few clicks instead of going through that entire process again.
+But the good news is that this is potentially the last time you have to do it. *Ever*.
+This is because we can not convert this VM to a template and clone it indefinitely in the future.

 But before that, let's setup all the awesome tools we'll be using in this course.

-# Sysmon
+# 1.5.4.
+Sysmon

-You should now be back in the normal Windows environment looking at your Desktop.
+You should now be back in the normal Windows environment looking at your desktop.
 Let' set up `Sysmon` - a simple, free, Microsoft-owned program that will DRAMATICALLY improve our logging ability.